asixGV/letme/README.md

 aws accounts through the aws command line interface (aws-cli) using the `--profile` argument and centralizing the information on a DynamoDB table.
 To have a better understanding, think of the DynamoDB table as an API that is requested by `letme` and the result is shown to the end user.

+### What ``letme`` offers to the end user:
+- secure MFA authentication when requesting credentials (can be disabled).
+- lowering your aws billing with the ``--init`` (creates a local cache to reduce calls made to AWS).
+- multi account management through the ``--profile`` argument (aws-cli argument).
+- made purely with bash (with some external script dependencies, check [Requirements](#requirements)).
+- centralize all your information and mantain a clean organization (DynamoDB table).
+- easily modify this script and the json table structure and adapt to your specific needs.
+- portable through BSD and GNU userlands.

 ### Requirements:
 - access to an AWS account.
 - a DynamoDB table (located on the 'main' account) with a pre-defined structure (check `/knowledge/dynamodb-structure.json`)